 How To Create a QR Code for Your Wix Website

 This guide walks you through every step: picking a QR code generator, creating and customizing your code, adding it to your Wix site, and testing it on real devices.
-You will also learn the difference between static and dynamic QR codes, where to use them offline, and design tips that keep your code scannable.
+You will also learn the difference between static and dynamic QR codes, how to track scans with UTM parameters and Google Analytics, where to use QR codes for specific Wix features like Bookings and Events, and design tips that keep your code scannable.

 Key Takeaways